mgnorero/breakout/README.md

 ## Get Started

 1. Clone this repository to your local machine.
-2. Run the `main.py` file in your development environment.
+2. Open folder in your development environment.
+3. Run the `main.py` file.
-3. Enjoy the Breakout experience and have a blast breaking bricks!
+4. Enjoy the Breakout experience and have a blast breaking bricks!

 ## Contributing